 Maybe you’re here because you’re asking yourself, “Can an air purifier make you sick?”

-When it comes to air purifiers, there are so many brands, types, and models, that its difficult to know which you should purchase for your home.
+When it comes to air purifiers, there are so many brands, types, and models, that make a lot of claims and have different kinds of air cleaning technology.
 But can they actually make your health worse?

 Infographic – Air purifiers and your health

 Why do people think air purifiers cause sickness?

 Because they’re such a popular product, there’s a massive amount of information and different terms used out there.
 A lot of it is either misleading, factually incorrect, or just plain confusing.